 Governmental Funds - Governmental funds are used to account for those functions reported as governmental activities in the government-wide financial statements.
 All of the Carrboro Tourism Development Authority's basic services are accounted for in a governmental fund.
 These funds focus on how assets can readily be converted into cash flow in and out, and what monies are left at year end that will be available for spending in the next year.
 Governmental funds are reported using an accounting method called modified accrual accounting that provides a short-term spending focus.
 As a result, the governmental fund financial statements give the reader a detailed short-term view that helps him or her determine if there are more or less financial resources available to finance the CTDA's programs.
-The relationship between governmental fund is described in a reconciliation that is a part of the fund financial statements.
+The relationship between government activities (reported in the Statement of Net Position and the Statement of Activities) and governmental fund is described in a reconciliation that is a part of the fund financial statements.

 Notes to the Financial Statements - The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements are on pages 17 through 21 of this report.
+The notes to the financial statements are on pages 17 through 20 of this report.